dkharms/dkharms/README.txt

-The name is Daniel Porokhnin.
+The name is Daniil Porokhnin.

 My education:
 - Got my bachelor's degree at HSE [1] faculty of Computer Science;